facebook/react-native-website/website/versioned_docs/version-0.5/components-and-apis.md

 original_id: components-and-apis
 ---

-React Native provides a number of built-in components.
+React Native provides a number of [Core Components](intro-react-native-components).
 You will find a full list of components and APIs on the sidebar to the left.
 If you're not sure where to get started, take a look at the following categories:

 - [Basic Components](components-and-apis.md#basic-components)
 - [User Interface](components-and-apis.md#user-interface)